 As a part of the Physical Facilities and Technical Infrastructure Plan, an assessment of these areas is conducted to determine adequacy and to recommend improvement as needed.
 AIE's Seattle Campus is located in the Armory Building at 305 Harrison Street, Seattle WA 98109.
 The Armory is an historic building erected in 1939 and is a central structure in the 74-acre Seattle Center municipal park.
 Seattle Center is home to the Space Needle, Key Arena, and many theaters, museums, and other arts aligned non-profit facilities.

-AlE occupies Suites 400 and 405 in the Armory, totaling approximately 4700 square feet.
-There are four studio classrooms, several offices, a library room, and a Virtual Reality lab.
+AIE occupies Suites 400 and 405 in the Armory, totaling approximately 4700 square feet.
+There are four studio classrooms, several offices, and a library room.